Skip to content

 source_start int Start time of the calling service span, in microseconds

-source_duration int Sum of durations of the calling service spans within each minute, unit: microseconds
+source_duration int Aggregated duration of the calling service span within each minute, unit: microseconds

 target_service string Name of the called service

-target_wsuuid string ID of the workspace where the called service reports
+target_wsuuid string ID of the reporting space for the called service

 target_env string Deployment environment of the called service